The 1975 Tease Upcoming Album: “A Brief Inquiry Into Online Relationships.”

 On May 1st, another curious post appeared.
 This time of the word, “hello” inside a grey rectangle that calls to mind images of iPhone advertisements.

 On May 3rd, the Manchester Indie Rock group posted the same headings, this time above an image of several teens sitting in an art museum, staring down at their phones, missing the beautiful art around them.

-The 1975 recently launched a countdown clock on their website, set to reach zero on June 1st, indicating a likely release date for the new album.
-The band’s front man, Matthew Healy, has also hinted at June 1st as the release date in the past.
+The 1975 recently launched a countdown clock on their website, set to reach zero on June 1st, indicating release date for new music.
+The band’s front man, Matthew Healy, has also hinted at June 1st as a release date in the past.

 Behind the clock, images of various pop culture events and icons flash by, while instrumental music plays.
 Combined with the band’s previous posts, the clock design hints at an album that will take a hard look at how people use social media today.

 The 1975 have always aimed to question societal norms and send messages that permeate beyond the world of music.
 On their 2016 hit, “Love Me,” Healy mocks the frivolity of the modern celebrity with biting lyrics like, “You look famous, let’s be friends and portray we possess something important.”

 Since their self-titled album debuted in 2013, The 1975 have enjoyed success in both native England and the U.S, praised for Healy’s brilliant lyricism and the band’s ambitious and versatile synth pop sound.